-- When the PCRF does not require additional filter information coming from the UE in order to decide on bearer binding, the PCRF shall supply the PCC rules to be installed over the Gx interface to the PCEF within a RAR command. - Otherwise, the PCRF shall wait for the PCEF requesting a policy decision for the establishment of a new IP-CAN bearer or the modification of an existing one within a CCR command over the Gx interface. - In GPRS access when the PCEF reports the bearer event, it shall include within the CCR command a bearer reference together with the new or modified TFT information, the QoS class identifier and associated bitrates for new or modified PDP-Contexts.
+- When the PCRF does not require additional filter information coming from the UE in order to decide on bearer binding, the PCRF shall supply the PCC rules to be installed over the Gx interface to the PCEF within a RAR command. - Otherwise, the PCRF shall wait for the PCEF requesting a policy decision for the establishment of a new IP-CAN bearer or the modification of an existing one within a CCR command over the Gx interface. - When the PCEF reports the bearer event, it shall include within the CCR command a bearer reference together with the new or modified TFT information, the QCI and associated bitrates for new or modified PDP-Contexts.